Samuel-2626/django-search/article.md

     )
 ```

-From the code above we use the filter method to filter against the **_name_** or **_quote_** field, and we also use the `icontains django filter`.
+From the code above we use the filter method to filter against the **_name_** or **_quote_** field, and we also use the `icontains django filter` to check if the word is contained in the field.
 Therefore, the search result will only contain the word that can be found in either the name or the quote field (case insensitive).

 Add the code to your `views.py` under the quote app and navigate to the homepage to try it out.